scylladb/scylladb/docs/using-scylla/counters.rst

 ScyllaDB Counters
 ==================

+.. note:: Counters are not supported in Keyspaces with Tablets.
+See :doc:`a full list of features not supported with Tablets</architecture/tablets>`.

-Counters are useful for any application where you need to increment a count,  such as keeping track of:
+Counters are useful for any application where you need to increment a count, such as keeping a track of:

 * The number of web page views on a website.
 * The number of apps/updates downloaded.